larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 the operator console.
 There was the the lights and the actual operator switches which consisted of.
-Of long finger stretches,
+Of long finger switches,
-he's really nice buttons that you can operate to start the machine and stop part of the PDP great this is this is high class.
+really nice buttons that you
+can operate to start the machine and stop

+*Part of the PDP-8?*

+This is high class.
+The PDP-8 is el-cheapo!

 (59:33)
 This is this is great.
 Yeah,
-I'm more of them and so forth
+And more of them and so forth
 because it's much more expensive machine and basically that the the registers that the programmer